Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 **Knowledge-driven methods.**

 ## LLM Analysis
+- **A Categorical Archive of ChatGPT Failures;** Ali Borji et al
 - **Pythia: A Suite for Analyzing Large Language Models Across Training and Scaling;** Stella Biderman  et al

+## LLM Evaluation
+- **IS CHATGPT A GENERAL-PURPOSE NATURAL LANGUAGE PROCESSING TASK SOLVER?;** Chengwei Qin et al
+- **AGIEval: A Human-Centric Benchmark for Evaluating Foundation Models;** Wanjun Zhong et al
+- **A Multitask, Multilingual, Multimodal Evaluation of ChatGPT on Reasoning, Hallucination, and Interactivity;** Yejin Bang et al
+- **On the Robustness of ChatGPT: An Adversarial and Out-of-distribution Perspective;** Jindong Wang et al
+- **A Comprehensive Capability Analysis of GPT-3 and GPT-3.5 Series Models;** Junjie Ye et al

+## LLM Reasoning
+- **The Capacity for Moral Self-Correction in Large Language Models;** Deep Ganguli et al